input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

   it is needed to specifically define which cryptographically secure group would be used.
 * Define a hash function which will be used by the underlying crypto algorithms.
-* Define a commitment key $ck$, which will be used during the voter proof generation and verification prodecures.
+* Define a commitment key $ck$, which will be used during the voter proof generation and verification procedures.

 ### Vote